terminus-plugin-project/terminus-upstream-deployment-plugin/README.md

 Terminus plugin to automate the process of updating a site through the upstream.
 This performs a backup before applying upstream updates.

+This plugin differs from [terminus-mass-update](https://github.com/pantheon-systems/terminus-mass-update) as this site will:

+* take a backup of your dev environment
+* pull any updates from the upstream and apply them on dev
+* run updatedb on your dev environment
+* run clear cache on your dev environment
+* check to see if your test environment initiliazed
+* take a backup of your test environment
+* run updatedb on your test environment
+* run clear cache on your test environment
+* check to see if youur live environment is initialized
+* take a backup of your live environment
+* run updatedb on your test environment
+* run clear cache on your live environment

 ## Examples
 ### Default Running
 ```